GovDataOfficial/ckanext-govdatade/README.md

 # ckanext-govdatade

-GovData.de specific CKAN extension for importing data from several remote sources.

-### Dependencies

-The GovData.de harvester is based on the CKAN extension [ckanext-harvest](https://github.com/ckan/ckanext-harvest).

-As harvested data is converted into DCAT format, the [ckanext-dcatde](https://github.com/GovDataOfficial/ckanext-dcatde) is required.
-*You do not have to install ckanext-harvest by yourself here, as it is a dependency of ckanext-dcat.*
+GovData.de specific CKAN extension contains some helpful tools, e.g. a link checker for testing the availability of the provided links in the resources.

 ## Getting Started

 If you are using Python virtual environment (virtualenv), activate it.

-Install the current version of ckanext-dcatde.

 ```bash
 $ cd /path/to/virtualenv